Azure-Samples/azure-search-openai-demo-java/docs/aca/README-ACA.md

 azd env set AZURE_OPENAI_CHATGPT_MODEL "gpt-4" # Change the chatgpt model to gpt-4
 azd up
 ```
-> NOTE: This sample has been tested with gpt-35-turbo/0613 model version.Using other models or different versions might result in unexpected behavior.
+> NOTE: This sample has been tested with gpt-4o-mini.Using other models or different versions might result in unexpected behavior.
 ### Examples of an azd deployment reusing an existing Azure OpenAI and Azure AI Search resources

 ```shell